ashleylau/aryareadyforthis/README.md

 This repo is organized into 3 files

 Main Class:
-Handles top level functionality
+Handles top level functionality, as well as sensor (limit switch and ultrasonic) detecting

 Motor Class:
 Handles Direction (Forward, Backward, Stop) of each motor

 Launcher Class:
-Handles incrementing ball counter (rotates, resets counter after 6 balls have been launched)

-Sensing Class:
-Limit Switches
-IR sensors
+Handles the ball loading and shooting mechanisms (Turns on/off loader rotation, turns on/off flywheel)